ondrejsevcik/knowledge-base/books/the-pragmatic-programmer.md

   - Never run on autopilot, always think critiqualy about what you're doing.
 - It's in your hands
   - Try to fix it, or change organization.
-  - "You can ChangeYourOrganization or ChangeYourOrganization. - https://wiki.c2.com/?ChangeYourOrganization"
+  - "You can ChangeYourOrganization or [ChangeYourOrganization](https://wiki.c2.com/?ChangeYourOrganization)."
 - Provide options, don't make excuses and take responsibility
   - "I don't know... but I will find out!"
 - Fix broken windows!